Qendolin/advanced-gl/Project01/README.md

 Use `go run .` to start the demo.
 **The first compilation might take a few minutes!!**

+You can also download one of the prebuilt binaries from GitHub, just make sure to place them next to the `assets` folder.

 There are two launch options:

 - `-disable-shader-cache`: To disable the usage of the `.shadercache` folder.